yinglunz/on-regret-with-multiple-best-arms/README.md

 python3 regret_curve.py 0
 ```

-To reproduce our experiment in Figure 3, first obtain `652_summary_KLUCB.csv` from this [website]([GitHub - nextml/caption-contest-data: Data from the New Yorker Caption Contest](https://github.com/nextml/caption-contest-data)), and then use the following commands.
+To reproduce our experiment in Figure 3, first obtain `652_summary_KLUCB.csv` from this [website](https://github.com/nextml/caption-contest-data), and then use the following commands.

 ```
 python3 csv_reader.py